-As we enter week four of lockdown, it's safe to say a lot has changed.
+As we enter week fourteen of our new normal, it's safe to say a lot has changed.
 You now work from home with screaming kids, (instead of screaming colleagues); Your couch is your new best friend; drinking wine before 12 pm is now socially acceptable and bras seize to exist.
 However, there is one thing that has remained the same: you still struggle to drink enough water.

 While that old rule of drinking two litres of water a day is basically made up (you can read more on that, here), water is crucial for your health (and skin) in many ways.
 Still, despite being told to "remember to drink more water," by everyone from your mother to your new virtual personal trainer, it's all too easy for other things (coffee, diet coke, wine) to get in the way.

 But in the spirit of starting anew (and avoiding boredom), it's time we finally make a change and give our bodies the H2o they deserve.
 From scheduling alerts on your phone to trying flavoured water, it's actually way easier than you think.
 Ahead, your new go-to guide for staying hydrated.

 If you have trouble keeping your water intake on track throughout the day, try this trick: mark lines on your bottle that correspond to different times.

 For example, you might break the day up into four quarters — 9 a.m., noon, 3 p.m., and 6 p.m.
 The goal is to know exactly how much water you should consume by each point in the day.
 If you like the idea, you can even buy pre-marked water bottles online.